VOD film review: The Descendants

 That’s how Alexander Payne’s first film in seven years begins.
 With a clichéd voiceover that sticks out like a sore thumb covered in neon fairy lights.

 Matt King (Clooney) is a father whose wife Elizabeth is in a coma after a jet ski accident.
 His kids don’t like him much and he’s also facing a tough decision about selling off the oodles of Hawaiian land he’s inherited.
-To top it off, it turns out Ellzabeth was cheating on him.
+To top it off, it turns out Elizabeth was cheating on him.
 All of these things we can work out without his unnecessary opening monologue, which seems to exist just for its closing sentence: “Paradise?
 Paradise can go fuck itself.”

 From then on, it’s solid stuff.
-The location is stunning, the pace relaxed, and Clooney’s disheveled dad is believable, from his grubby stubble to his terrible flip-flopped running.
+The location is stunning, the pace relaxed, and Clooney’s dishevelled dad is believable, from his grubby stubble to his terrible flip-flopped running.
 His kids are equally good, particularly Shailene Woodley as his older daughter, Alex, who balances grief, hate and alcoholism with an engaging maturity.

 Inevitably, the family begins to bond as they hop across islands – accompanied by Alex’s semi-boyfriend, Sid (Krause) – to find Elizabeth’s lover.
 Along the way, there are some touching moments of drama; hiding her feelings for the sake of her younger sister, Alex lets rip in the hospital when alone, shouting at her comatose mum with an astonishing burst of anger.
 Some neat comedy punches pop up too, but mostly things just float by in a steady stream of predictable plot points.

 It falls to Clooney to keep the current flowing.
 He succeeds, helped by a great turn from a middle-aged Matthew Lillard (Scooby Doo’s Shaggy and, more importantly, Stu from Scream) as well as his clueless wife, played by Arrested Development’s Judy Greer.
-On the Clooney-o-meter, The Descendants is no Up in the Air or The American, but George’s downbeat presence and the sincere ensemble cast make the heavily-signposted conclusion surprisingly moving.
+On the Clooney-o-meter, The Descendants is no Up in the Air or The American, but George’s downbeat presence and the sincere ensemble cast make the signposted conclusion surprisingly moving.
 Sitting by his wife’s bed staring into mid-air, The Cloonster’s face goes all the way from rage to sadness to heart-wrenching loss without saying a word.
 If only the script didn’t make him talk all over it.